utah-cs4470-sp23/class/assignment6/README.md

 ## CHECKIN Due April 16

+Implement constant folding in your compiler.

+Write a paragraph describing your implementation strategy for the other three optimizations that you will implement.
+Put these in a file called `a6-checkin.md` in the root directory of your repo.

 As always, make sure to push your changes to Github in the main branch of your repository before the checkin due date.

 ## HANDIN Due April 23

+Implement the three additional optimizations as described above.

+As always, make sure to push your changes to Github in the main branch of your repository before the handin due date.